Faustin Soulouque: Nobility

-Soulouque attempted to create a strong centralized government, which while retaining a profoundly Haitian character, borrowed heavily from European traditions, especially those of the First French Empire.
+Soulouque attempted to create a strong centralized government while retaining a profoundly Haitian character, but borrowed heavily from European traditions, especially those of the First French Empire.
 One of his first acts after being declared emperor was to establish a Haitian nobility.
 The Constitution of 20 September 1849 granted the Emperor the right to create hereditary titles and confer other honours on his subjects.
 Volumes 5 and 6 of John Saunders and Westland Marston's The National magazine (published in 1859) stated the empire consisted of 4 princes, 59 dukes, 90 earls, 30 lady knights (but no male knights), 250 barons, and 2 marchionesses.
 The first letters patents were issued by Soulouque on 21 December 1850.
 Other sources add "trent cent Chevaliers" and "quatre cents nobles" to this list.
 Subsequent creations extended the number of noble titles, including titles issued by King Henri Christophe of the Kingdom of Haiti were sometimes reissued by Soulouque.
 An example was the title of Comte du Terrier-Rouge was issued to Charles Pierre under Christophe (The Armorial of Haiti, College of Arms, London 2007, p.
 78) and the same title was issued under Soulouque on behalf of General Guerrier de Prophete (Java-Bode 5 August 1857).
 In order that he might reward loyalty to his regime as well as add to the prestige of the Haitian monarchy, Soulouque established the Military Order of St. Faustin and the Civil Order of the Haitian Legion of Honor on 21 September 1849.
 Later, he created the Orders of St. Mary Magdalene and the Order of St. Anne in 1856.
 That same year he founded the Imperial Academy of Arts.